wongjiahau/Pineapple/specification/Functions.md

 $xs:Int[] add $ys:Int[] >> Int[]
     >> zip $xs and $ys with (+)
 ```
-However, when you are overloading function with subtypes, the compiler will resolve to the more specific type whenever possible.
+However, when you are overloading function with subtypes, the compiler will **resolve to the more specific type whenever possible**.

 For example, let say we have two `plus` functions.
 ```java